Prashant-17-11/PassingThoughts/README.md

 If you've done this successfully, you should now be able to manually remove thoughts by clicking the delete button next to each thought.

+Letting Thoughts Drift Away

+## Task 11

+The app is getting close, but we're still missing the core feature: making thoughts disappear.

+When a Thought component is rendered, we want to start a countdown.
+Once the countdown expires, we want to call removeThought().
+We'll do this with an effect hook.

+Open Thought.js.

+Start by importing useEffect() from React.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).